-Shrinkage Rate: Shrinkage is a loss of good which isn’t caused by sales.
-Common causes; shoplifting, employee theft, supplier failure etc. To measure it use this formula: Shrinkage Rate = Ending inventory value – Physically counted inventory value
+Shrinkage Rate: Shrinkage is a loss of goods that isn’t caused by sales.
+Common causes; are shoplifting, employee theft, supplier failure, etc. To measure it use this formula: Shrinkage Rate = Ending inventory value – Physically counted inventory value

 Sell-Through Rate: The percentage of units sold per month: Units sold / (Units sold + On-hand inventory).

 Average Inventory (AI): This critical metric shows your warehouse’s effectiveness as an average of beginning and ending inventory: (Current month inventory + Previous month inventory) /2.

 Stock-Out: A situation in which the required item cannot be accomplished from the inventory.
 Stock-out isn’t welcomed by customers and If you have a high stock-out level, you may reconsider your inventory management.

 Average Transaction Value: This metric tells you how much customers spend on your place on average.
 To find it, use this formula: Average Transaction Value = Total revenue/Number of transactions

 Average Customer Spend: This KPI metric offers to understand deeply your client’s segment.
 Average Customer Spend = The total sales revenue/total number of customers per month.

 Percent Returning Customers: The current customers always are cheaper than new ones.
 (The number of returning customers/ the number of total customers) x 100.